Ynakatsuka/kaggle_utils/README.md

 # kaggle_utils
-this is work in progress repositry.
+this is work in progress repository.